New Thinking for a New World

 The key to the future we all want – and that r4 is starting to make real – is new thinking.
 Look at the world with fresh eyes.
 See problems we’ve taken for granted that can now be solved.
 Don’t just focus on point solutions; think holistically because, more than ever, you can.

 My only note of caution: remember that the world keeps moving faster.
 That too requires new thinking, and specifically thinking about risk.
-We tend to worry about the risks inherit in actions – but today, the bigger risk is inaction.
+We tend to worry about the risks inherent in actions – but today, the bigger risk is inaction.
 Your customers and competitors aren’t standing still.
 The longer you wait, the harder it will be to catch up.

 So whatever your field, it’s time to make it better.
 Let’s get started.